 Symptoms of hypothyroidism may include:

+When the thyroid is too active it is called hyperthyroidism.
 When this occurs, thyroid hormone levels are too high and speed up the body's metabolism.

 Symptoms of hyperthyroidism include:

 Many years after radiation, growths may occur on the thyroid.
 Cancerous and non-cancerous growths usually begin as slow-growing, painless lumps in the neck.
 Most growths don't cause any symptoms.

 If you are at risk for thyroid problems, you should have a check-up every year that looks for thyroid problems.
 This annual visit should include evaluation of growth in children and teens, examination of the thyroid gland, and a blood test to measure thyroid hormone levels.
 During periods of rapid growth your doctor may suggest more frequent monitoring of your thyroid levels.

 Female survivors who are at risk for thyroid problems should have their thyroid levels checked before trying to get pregnant.
 This is because mothers with thyroid disease have a higher chance of having babies with developmental problems.
 It is also important to monitor thyroid levels during pregnancy.

 Thyroid gland problems are easy to treat for the most part.